APEC South Korea 2025: Preparations

-In March 2024, the Ministry of Foreign Affairs formed the 2025 APEC Summit Host City Selection Committee and began the process of selecting the host city.
+In March 2024, the Ministry of Foreign Affairs of South Korea formed the 2025 APEC Summit Host City Selection Committee and began the process of selecting the host city.
 The committee was led by Yoon Jin-sik, chairperson of the Korea International Trade Association, and had 17 members including government officials and private members.
 At the second meeting of the selection committee the same month, applications from each local government were reviewed, and Gyeongju, Incheon and Jeju Province were selected as the three finalists.

 On May 28, the South Korean government held a ceremony to unveil the 2025 APEC Summit Preparation Committee and began full-scale preparations.
 This committee had 33 members ranging from government ministries and economic organizations.

 In June, the host city was finally confirmed as Gyeongju.
 In August, the Ministry of Foreign Affairs' APEC Preparatory Planning Team, including Minister of Foreign Affairs Cho Tae-yul visited Gyeongju and inspected key facilities to be used during the summit.
 The Gyeongju Hwabaek International Convention Center was used as the main conference hall.